-From the Idle screen, press [⊙] and select Games and Apps → Get New Games.
-The browser launches and opens the Games screen.
+- From the Idle screen, press [●] and select Games and Apps → Get New Games.
+The browser launches and opens the Games screen. - 2.
 Follow the on-screen options to select and download a file.

-Press Options> to access browser options (see "Using the Internet Browser" on page 113).
-Downloaded games are added to the Games and Apps menu.
+Press Options> to access browser options (see "Using the Internet Browser" on page 105).